Travel Ideas & Inspiration

 24. The Imperial Crypt: the resting place of Habsburg Royals

-Underneath the Kapuzinerkirche (Capuchin Church), the Imperial Crypt holds the remains of Habsburg monarchs, offering a unique look at the family’s legacy.
+Underneath the Kapuzinerkirche (Capuchin Church), the Imperial Crypt is the eternal home of the Habsburg monarchs.

-The church itself is a must-see, with a fairly simple exterior and ornate interior.
+The church itself is a must-see, too, with a fairly simple exterior and ornate interior.

 How to visit the Kapuzinerkirche